cyberphone/doc/payments/review-secure-payment-confirmation.md

 In 2020 Google and Stripe prototyped a system consisting of PaymentRequest, a browser-resident (built-in) payment handler, and using FIDO/WebAuthn as authenticator.

-By building the payment handler inside of the browser itself, the SPC can do the things that ordinary (transiently downloaded "untrusted"), web code cannot including not being hampered by the same origin policy.
+By building the payment handler inside of the browser itself, the SPC could do the things that ordinary (transiently downloaded "untrusted"), web code cannot including not being hampered by the same origin policy.
 The latter is crucial for payments since a single payment resource (like a payment card) needs to be usable with any number of merchants.
-That SPC is standardized also means that there is nothing to install or download.
+Not having to install or download anything is of course also a strong asset.

 This sounds like a worthy competitor to the gazillion of proprietary native payments apps out there, right?